JSWesterfield/resume-page/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Jacob Westerfield** - [Porfolio Page](http://jakewesterfield.herokuapp.com/)

-See also the list of [contributors](https://github.com/JSWesterfield/PSDtoHTMLProject/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/jakewesterfield/resume-page/settings/collaboration) who participated in this project.

 ## License